-DUI occurs if a person drives with a blood alcohol content (BAC) .08% or more by weight of alcohol in blood, or if a person is under the influence of alcohol, marijuana, or other drug.
+A DUI arrest occurs if a person drives with a blood alcohol content (BAC) of .08% or more by weight of alcohol in blood, or if a person is under the influence of alcohol, marijuana, or other drugs.
 A DUI can also cost a person a commercial driver’s license.
 A second offense DUI will render a truck driver ineligible for a commercial driver’s license and can result in the loss of one ‘s livelihood.
-A second offense also has onerous burdens of expensive alcohol treatment, actual jail time, and participation in twice daily preliminary breath tests (known as the 24/7 program), disallowing the consumption of alcohol for one year from the date of sentence.
+A second offense also has onerous burdens of expensive alcohol treatment, actual jail time, and participation in twice-daily preliminary breath tests (known as the 24/7 program), disallowing the consumption of alcohol for one year from the date of sentence.

 DUI cases can be won outright if a person’s blood alcohol content (BAC) is below .08% and if a person is not under the influence of alcohol or other drugs while driving.
 Cases at or near the legal limit can often be pled down to a Reckless Driving charge, which is also a Class 1 Misdemeanor but which does not enhance or subject one to a greater maximum penalty with subsequent convictions.
 This depends, though, on the facts of the case and the field sobriety tests.